CMM-Math: A Chinese Multimodal Math Dataset To Evaluate and Enhance the Mathematics Reasoning of Large Multimodal Models

 \subsection{Large Multimodal Model}

-With the introduction of GPT-4V \cite{openai2023gpt4}, an increasing number of versatile multimodal large models have been proposed.
+With the introduction of GPT-4V \cite{openai2023gpt4}, many versatile large multimodal models have been proposed.
 Commonly, these models aim to handle both text and image tasks simultaneously.
 They employ a tokenizer and a visual encoder (such as CLIP \cite{radford2021learning}) to encode textual and visual information separately, then concatenate the encoded vectors into a unified input that is fed into the large language model.
-Notable large multimodal models include LLaVa \cite{liu2024visual}, Qwen-VL \cite{bai2023qwenvlversatilevisionlanguagemodel}, Gemini \cite{geminiteam2024geminifamilyhighlycapable}, InternLMX Composer-VL \cite{internlmxcomposer2,internlmxcomposer2_5}, and GPT-4o.
-The CMM-Math can provide detailed and specialized comparisons of these models' multimodal mathematical capabilities.
-Furthermore, we propose a math-specific LMM for multimodal mathematical reasoning, which obtains new state-of-the-art performance.
+Notable LLMs include LLaVa \cite{liu2024visual}, Qwen-VL-Max \cite{bai2023qwenvlversatilevisionlanguagemodel}, Gemini \cite{geminiteam2024geminifamilyhighlycapable}, InternLMX Composer-VL \cite{internlmxcomposer2_5}, and GPT-4o.
+These models have greatly succeeded in general multimodal tasks, such as OCR, visual question answering, image captioning, multimodal reasoning, etc. Our CMM-Math aims to provide a detailed and comprehensive evaluation of the mathematical multimodal reasoning capabilities of these models.
+Unlike training methods for general-purpose large multimodal models, we propose a three-stage training method specifically for the mathematical domain.